Tim Rattay: San Francisco 49ers

-Tim Rattay entered the league as the seventh-round pick (212th overall) of the San Francisco 49ers in the 2000 NFL Draft.
+Tim Rattay entered the league as the seventh-round pick (212th overall) of the San Francisco 49ers in the 2000 NFL draft.
 Rattay outperformed fellow rookie Giovanni Carmazzi, who'd been taken in the third round (65th overall, 147 spots ahead of Rattay), to earn a roster spot as a backup to starting quarterback Jeff Garcia.
 Starting in place of an injured Garcia, Rattay won 2 of 3 games in 2003, throwing 7 touchdowns and just 2 interceptions, before getting injured.
 When Garcia was released from the team in March 2004, largely due to salary cap constraints, Rattay was given the starting job.
-From 2004–2005 he went 2–11 playing for the 49ers.
+From 2004 to 2005 he went 2–11 playing for the 49ers.

 Tampa Bay Buccaneers

-On October 18, 2005, Rattay was acquired by the Tampa Bay Buccaneers for a 6th-round 2006 NFL Draft pick from the San Francisco 49ers.
+On October 18, 2005, Rattay was acquired by the Tampa Bay Buccaneers for a 6th-round 2006 NFL draft pick from the San Francisco 49ers.

 Late in the 2006 season, Rattay stepped in as the starting quarterback for the Buccaneers due to the poor play of Bruce Gradkowski.
 In the week 15 game against the Chicago Bears, he entered the game with Tampa Bay losing 14–3.
 Due to his strong performance, Tampa Bay tied the game at 31, but they eventually lost in overtime 34–31.
 This performance led head coach Jon Gruden to name Rattay as the team's third different starting quarterback in the 2006 season.